Do I Need to Prime My Pool Pump? Complete Priming Guide

 Understanding Why Pumps Need Priming

 Pool pumps are centrifugal pumps that rely on water already being present in the system to create suction.
-Unlike self-priming pumps, most residential pool pumps cannot pull water up from the pool when the system is full of air.
+Most residential pool pumps are self-priming designs, but they cannot pull water up from the pool when the system is completely full of air and has lost its prime.
 The impeller needs water around it to generate the pressure differential that draws more water through the system.

 When air fills the pump housing and suction lines, the impeller just spins in air, creating no meaningful suction.
 This is called "losing prime" and can damage your pump motor through overheating if left running dry for extended periods.